The Process

 The Report.

 A written engineering report documenting everything the assessment confirmed.
-Your self-placed coordinates — exactly as you scored them.
-The structural coordinates — where the data confirms you actually are.
+Where you placed yourself — exactly as you scored it.
+Where the data confirms you actually are.
 The distance between the two.
 The domain where the real exposure is housed.
 The system's capacity to sustain what is being asked of it — confirmed or disconfirmed.

 The report follows the professional services tradition.
 Engagement letter.
 Documented methodology.
 Professional liability.
 It does not enter a clinical record.
 It goes in the file.